Proastiakos: Connections

-Proastiakos Patras
+Patras Suburban Railway

-Proastiakos of Patras consists of two routes.
+Suburban railway of Patras consists of two routes.
 The first route from Agios Andreas station to the eastern suburb of Agios Vasileios began service on July 9, 2010.
 The route sees high passenger numbers as it serves the University of Patras and densely populated neighbourhoods and suburbs that are poorly served by other means of transport.
 For that reason, a bus shuttle service runs from Kastellokampos to the General University Hospital of Patras and the University of Patras campus.
 Trains run hourly from 6:23 in the morning until 23:23 in the evening, on both directions, every day.
-It serves 9 stations:
+It serves 8 stations: